rizinorg/book/src/analysis/code_analysis.md

             0x0800005c      c3             ret

 ```
-our goal is to hand craft a function with the following structure
+our goal is to handcraft a function with the following structure

 ![analyze_one](analyze_one.png)